jaakkopasanen/AutoEq/README.md

 Contributions are more than welcome.

 - Rtings measurements
-    - Use native compensation
-    - Calibrate to Innerfidelity to use SBAF-Serious
-    - Create compensation by averaging headphones
-    - Full pipeline
     - Update results section
     - Update recommendations
-    - Update update.py
 - New oratory1990 measurements
 - Crinacle measurements for IEMs
-    - Target response
+    - Target response for old measurements
+    - Full pipeline for new measurements
 - Impulse responses
 - Head-fi measurements
     - Full pipeline
-    - Update results section
-    - Update recommendations
 - Reference audio analyzer measurements
-    - Target response
+    - Use compensated data directly
     - Full pipeline
-    - Update results section
-    - Update recommendations